• Skip to main content

 What is liquid smoke?

 Liquid smoke is made by burning wood and condensing the resulting smoke.
 It is then purified and concentrated into what we call liquid smoke.
 It has a very intense smoky flavor, so you only need a tiny amount to reach strong smoky flavors.
-You can use it to make marinades, BBQ sauces, smoky mayo or anytime you want to add a smoky flavor to a dish without having to actually smoke it.
+You can use it to make marinades, BBQ ketchup, smoky mayo or anytime you want to add a smoky flavor to a dish without having to actually smoke it.

 What kind of tofu to use when making smoky tofu